The-Politico/generator-politico-django/docs/using.rst

 Write your scripts using modern `ES2015 <https://babeljs.io/learn-es2015/>`_ syntax.
 Babel transforms for React/JSX are also included by default.

-In order to build separate scripts for different views in your app, Webpack will look for bundles using a glob pattern :code:`main-*.js*`.
-So simply prefix any JS or JSX files with :code:`main-` to create a new bundle.
+In order to build separate scripts for different views in your app, Webpack will look for bundle entries using a glob pattern :code:`main.*.js*`.
+So simply prefix any JS or JSX files with :code:`main.` to create a new bundle at the root of your :code:`src/` directory.

-For example, these scripts will be compiled into a single bundle, :code:`main-app.js`:
+For example, these scripts will be compiled into a single bundle, :code:`main.app.js`:

 .. code-block:: javascript